skat/emcs-b2b-ws/README.md

 Current schema version: **1.76**

-## Service invocations intervals: Terms of use
+## Service invocation intervals: Terms of use

 * Services for **submitting** IE documents must be invoked 3 seconds apart.
 * Services for **receiving** IE documents must be invoked 5 minutes (300 seconds) apart.
 Companies may decided to increase the interval.